Is My Dentist Going to Judge Me?

 I have had so much work done in my mouth, it’s embarrassing.

-In all actuality, restorative work is a good thing.
+In all actuality, restorative dental work is a good thing.
 When you practice good oral hygiene, you’re not trying to avoid restorations–you’re trying to avoid damage and decay.
 Rather than begin an annoyance, or even a sign of poor dental health, restorations like crowns, fillings, and implants are indications that you’ve taken an active approach to maintaining a healthy, functioning mouth.
 Without them, problems like enamel erosion, gum recession, and cavities can turn into even bigger health concerns, anything from gum disease and tooth loss to bone deterioration.

 Your teeth go through a lot, and you have them for a long time–it’s natural for them to need a little help staying healthy and functioning.
 Millions of people have restorations, and they’re an important part of preserving your health for a lifetime.